 - The man who finds his homeland sweet is still a tender beginner; he to whom every soil is as his native one is already strong; but he is perfect to whom the entire world is as a foreign land.

-To add my own spice, I read this book while I was traveling back and forth between Bangalore and Pune, amidst all kinds of people from across the country, and in Pune where I stayed with a Polish friend who has chosen to live in India.
-And before this trip this book has traveled with me to various places, but as I always say probably my time to read it had yet not come.
+To add my own spice, I read this book while I was traveling back and forth between Bangalore and Pune, amidst all kinds of people from across the country.
+And in Pune where I stayed with a Polish friend who has chosen to live in India.
+And before this trip, this book The Global Soul has traveled with me to various places.
+But as I always say probably my time to read it had yet not come.